NotroDev/SkEditorPlus/README.md

 # 🐧 Linux?
-I'm sorry, but I can't release SkEditor+ without rewriting it to another framework or language (it's my future plan, tho!).
+I'm sorry, but I can't release SkEditor+ without rewriting it to another framework or language (but it's my future plan!).
 You can try this, though: [Linux workaround](https://github.com/NotroDev/SkEditorPlus/wiki/Linux-workaround)

 # 🥺 Maybe at least Windows 7?
 I'm sorry again, but it isn't possible.
 SkEditor+ runs on .NET 6, which isn't supported by Windows 7.
 I won't change the version to the older one.